it-at-m/opensource.muenchen.de/software/keycloak.md

 Connecting to BayernID as login mechanism was implemented via the Keycloak brokering mechanism [BayernID - Plugin](bayernid-plugin).
 Keycloak is also the technical basis for [Elster Nezo, a plugin for connecting the Elster company account](elster-nezo_plugin).
 (Note: Plugin only required fo keycloak version < 20.0)

-The [HTTP Header Plugin](https://github.com/it-at-m/keycloak-require-http-header-authenticator-plugin) checks specific headers for access control.
+The [HTTP Header Plugin](https://github.com/it-at-m/keycloak-require-http-header-authenticator-plugin) checks specific HTTP-headers for access control.
 The [Role Plugin](https://github.com/it-at-m/keycloak-require-role-authenticator-plugin) manages access to clients based on user roles.
 The [Username-from-login-hint Plugin](https://github.com/it-at-m/keycloak-username-from-login-hint-authenticator-plugin) extracts the username for a seamless login.
 The [Custom OTP Plugin](https://github.com/it-at-m/keycloak-custom-otp-plugin?tab=readme-ov-file) enables two-factor authentication with one-time passwords, enhancing security during the login process.